 This specific plan design allows for additional payout tiers as well.
 For example, there could be three tiers of commission rates:

 - A third rate for significant over-achievement (e.g. >200% of quota)

-The tier measurement can be based on number of deals, number of units, total revenue, total profits, new customers, or other easily measured, calculated and communicated goals.
-A few companies go so far as to offer the higher rate for every deal closed, going back to the first one of the year (often called a “back to dollar one” rule, or retroactive payout rule).
-This can create a lottery moment for the sales rep. Most plans pay the higher rate for each marginal addition to performance, and not back to the first deal.
+Tier measurement can be based on the number of deals/units, total revenue/profits, new customers, etc. A few companies go so far as to offer the higher rate for every deal closed, going back to the first one of the year (often called a “back to dollar one” rule, or retroactive payout rule).
+However, most plans pay the higher rate for each marginal addition to performance, and not back to the first deal.